-- (a) Review the External Auditor's proposed audit scope and approach. - (b) Monitor the activities and performance of the External Auditors. - (c) Review with the External Auditors any difficulties encountered in the course of the audit. - (d) Review the results of the half year and annual audits and discuss same with Management and the External Auditors. - (e) Present the report of the Statutory Audit Committee to Shareholders at the Annual General Meeting.
+- (i) Review the External Auditor's proposed audit scope and approach. - (ii) Monitor the activities and performance of External Auditors. - (iii) Review with the External Auditors any difficulties encountered in the course of the audit.

+- (iv) Review results of the half year and annual audits and discuss same with Management and the External Auditors. - (v) Present the report of the Statutory Audit Committee to Shareholders at the Annual General Meeting.